jmort91/is415ihc/ihc415/homepage/media/readme.md

-Place media files for this app in this directory: images, videos, PDF files, etc. -- any static files that aren't Javascript or CSS files.
+Place media files for this app in this IHCy: images, videos, PDF files, etc. -- any static files that aren't Javascript or CSS files.

 Reference images from your html pages with the following (where "appname" is the current app name):